MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 The following fields are collected:

 - **Data_EventId** – A code indicating the diagnostic data collection preference selected by the user.

+### Office.Omex.Checkout.LoggingEvent

+The event is triggered by the user action or internal component operation.
+It is used to troubleshoot the checkout component if there are issues with the purchase detected.

+The following fields are collected:

+- **Agent.Datacenter** - identification of the monitoring agent; location of the datacenter that is hosting the checkout experience.

+- **Agent.Role** - identification of the monitoring agent; type of service emitting the telemetry.

+- **Agent.RoleInstance** - identification of the monitoring agent; service instance emitting the telemetry.

+- **Agent.ServiceName** - identification of the monitoring agent; service emitting the telemetry.

+- **Agent.Tenant** - identification of the monitoring agent; service cluster.

+- **Level** - severity level of the diagnostic message.

+- **Message** - diagnostic message.

+- **Query.Flights** - information about experiments that user is included in.

+- **Query.Language** - user experience language of the attempted purchase.

+- **Query.Market** - market of the attempted purchase.

+- **Query.PageURL** - browser URL that the user is using while attempting purchase.

+- **Query.ReferralURL** - browser URL that referred user to purchase.

+- **Tag** - internal message source matching identifier.

+- **Tracing.CheckoutVersion** - version of the purchase flow component.

+- **Tracing.Environment** - environment that emits the event, e.g., production or pre-production.

+- **Tracing.TraceId** - ID to correlate the event with other events from the same user session.

 ### Office.OneNote.GetSharePointIdsForDocument